vtexdocs/dev-portal-content/docs/guides/Orders API/orders/getorder.md

 ---
 title: "Get order"
 slug: "getorder"
-excerpt: "Retrieve order details by searching a specific order ID or sequence number.\n\r\n\r> The `View order` resource is needed to use this API request.
+excerpt: "Retrieves order details by searching a specific order ID or sequence number.\n\r\n\r> The `View order` resource is needed to use this API request.
 This is included in `OMS - Full access` and `IntegrationProfile - Fulfillment Oms`, among other default roles available in the Admin.
-Learn more about the [License manager roles and resources](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc#)."
+Learn more about the [License manager roles and resources](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc#).\r\n\r\n> 📘 Onboarding guide \r\n>\r\n> Check the new [Orders onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/orders-overview).
+We created this guide to improve the onboarding experience for developers at VTEX.
+It assembles all documentation on our Developer Portal about Orders and is organized by focusing on the developer's journey."
 hidden: false
 createdAt: "2019-12-11T00:42:27.604Z"
-updatedAt: "2022-03-23T21:47:20.557Z"
+updatedAt: "2022-11-30T17:22:54.197Z"
 ---
 [block:api-header]
 {